 As the name insinuates, the pivot light pivots as you focus on the part you want to work on.
 That makes the cutting process bearable, accurate, and enjoyable.
 The chances of making mistakes are slim.
 The light illuminates a large area, and that will not require the user to shift it continuously.

 The 3-jaw chuck is universal, and it allows you to have easy accessory change.
-That makes the process economic and convenient.
+That makes the process economical and convenient.

 - They both have an ergonomic and slim design.